HugeONotation/hugeonotation.github.io/index.md

 ---

 # Home
 My name is Hugo.
-I'm a hobbyist programmer of nine years looking to enter the field of software development.
+I'm a hobbyist programmer looking to enter the field of software development.
 I received my bachelor's degree in computer science from the University of California: Riverside.

 My biggest interests are in working close to the hardware, computer graphics, and writing performant code, primarily through SIMD vectorization.
 To a lesser extent, I am also interested in other forms of parallelism such as GPU programming and multi-threading.
-I'm particularly fond of C++ and Linux environments, although I also use Python and Windows as appropriate.
+I'm particularly fond of C++ and Linux environments, although I make use Python and Windows as appropriate.

 My interest in programming was initially motivated by a more general interest in computer graphics.
 Writing small scripts was useful for an artistic project of